 FAQs

-1. Is there a scheduled moon landing coming up?
+- Is there a scheduled moon landing coming up?

 Yes, the next scheduled moon landing is set for no earlier than September 2025.
-Artemis 3, planned for 2026, aims to be the first American crewed lunar landing since Apollo 17 in December 1972.
+Artemis 3, planned for 2026, aims to be the first American crewed lunar landing since Apollo 17 in December 1972. - What is the purpose of NASA’s moon landing in 2024?

 NASA’s Artemis 2 mission, slated for 2024, will send astronauts on a lunar flyby, marking the first time astronauts will orbit the moon in nearly 50 years.
-This mission will involve four astronauts traveling around the moon aboard an Orion spacecraft, which will be launched using a Space Launch System rocket.
+This mission will involve four astronauts traveling around the moon aboard an Orion spacecraft, which will be launched using a Space Launch System rocket. - Why is NASA aiming to return to the Moon with the Artemis 2024 Mission?

 NASA’s Artemis 2024 Mission is designed to advance scientific discovery, technological innovation, and our understanding of how to live and work on another celestial body, in preparation for future human missions to Mars.
-The program will also involve collaborations with commercial and international partners to establish a long-term presence on the Moon.
+The program will also involve collaborations with commercial and international partners to establish a long-term presence on the Moon. - Does NASA have plans to construct a base on the Moon?

 Yes, NASA plans to establish the Artemis Base Camp on the Moon’s surface and the Gateway in lunar orbit.
 These installations will enhance the capabilities of both robots and astronauts to explore the Moon more extensively and conduct unprecedented scientific research.